ZJUT-ERCISS-home/ZJUT-EIFD/README.md

 ## The protocol

-call for protocol and get the database via email hxwang@zjut.edu.cn
+A portion of the data is shown in the ZJUT-EIFD folder.
+Call for protocol and get the complete database via email hxwang@zjut.edu.cn

 ## reference